elijahc/cugammadex/docs/r/cticu.md

 CTICU attending rounds start around 8 AM and the length is quite variable depending on the attending, ranging from brief to comprehensive (surgical attendings prefer brevity).

-#### Presentations
+> [!TIP]
+> **Presentations**:
-Start with Name, POD# s/p surgery.
+> - Start with Name, POD# s/p surgery.
 Note any significant intraoperative events.
-Then significant 24hr events.
-Then jump to Assessment/Plan by system (Neuro-including sedation/pain, CV, Pulm, Renal, ID, Endo, FEN.
-Finish with review of invasive lines, meds and dispo.)
+> - Then significant 24hr events.
+> - Then jump to Assessment/Plan by system (Neuro-including sedation/pain, CV, Pulm, Renal, ID, Endo, FEN.
+> - Finish with review of invasive lines, meds and dispo.

 ## Shifts
-Weekday rounding (6AM-4PM), Admitting M-F (10AM-10PM), Weekday night call (4PM-7AM), Weekend 24h call (7AM-7AM)
+There are essentially 4 types of shifts: Weekday rounding (6AM-4PM), Admitting M-F (10AM-10PM), Weekday night call (4PM-7AM), Weekend
+24h call (7AM-7AM)

 ### Weekday Rounding
 6AM-4PM, you should plan on arriving shortly before fellow rounds.
 The overnight resident/APP will present the cardiac patients, so you don’t need to worry about fully looking